Contact Us

 Celebrate systems, not saves.
 In many Series B firms, the employee who stays up until 2 AM to fix a client issue gets a bonus.
 This is perverse encouragement.
 You should be rewarding the employee who built the checklist that prevented the issue from happening in the first place.
 Shift your culture to value delivery alignment over emergency rescues.

-3. The "Bus Factor" Valuation Lift
+3. The "Key Person Dependency" Valuation Lift

 Scaling to 500 customers requires you to mourn the loss of the "artisan" era.
 It is a painful transition for a founder, but it is the only path to a company that survives without you.